How can you know if it’s time to leave your church?

 Here’s the first question to ask.
 This isn’t the be-all, end-all question, but it does put into place whether God may be leading somewhere else.
 Self-evaluation through prayer and meditation is where this process must begin.

-What has God given you a passion for?
+It’s time to leave your church if God has given you a passion for something else.
 How is God directing your passions?

 This goes hand in hand with the last section on change and transition.
 Our passions change.
 None of us are the same today as we were 10 years ago.
 It is important to continue evaluating what God is doing within us and how that affects where God is leading us.
 If our passions no longer fit our current position, it might be time to move on.